gbaudic/dionysus/README.md

 This is a Java software I started writing during the summer of 2011, and which received minor bugfixes and improvements since then.
 It was originally hosted on Sourceforge, now I only use Sourceforge for the binary releases.
+The initial aim was to produce a management software to make the daily operation of the student pub more convenient.

 Current version is 0.1.5, it corrects some bugs from the 0.1 original version.